CarlosCD/cant_wait/README.md

 Then restart the application to establish the new database settings.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'cant_wait', '~> 0.0.4'

-And then execute:

-    $ bundle

 ## Dependencies

-Previous versions of Rails are not compatible with the last version of bundler, so the minimum requirement is Rails 3.0.3.
+The minimum requirement is Rails 3.0.3.
 The gem has been tested with Rails 3.0.3 and above (including version 4.0.0).
+Previous versions of Rails are not compatible with the present version of bundler.

 It has also been tested with PostgreSQL versions 8 and 9, but it may work also in other versions supported by Active Record (see PostgreSQL documentation).

 ### Supported Rubies